OkaNim/230_material-sent-classifier/README.md

 -------------------<br>
 <br>
 <br>
-There are 10 labels (the 9 labels as described below and 'other').<br>
+There are 10 labels (the 9 labels described below and 'other').<br>
 The results are outputted as follow:<br>
 <br>
 results<br>